 Elliot Kaufman is the inaugural Joseph Rago Memorial Fellow at The Wall Street Journal Editorial Page.
 In addition to the Journal, his writing has appeared online for National Review, and in print for Commentary, for which he wrote a cover story on campus intersectionality and the Jews.
 Elliot has previously worked for National Review, the Stanford alumni magazine and the Stanford Men’s Basketball Team, and is a graduate of several Tikvah Fund fellowships, the Hertog Foundation’s political studies program, and Stanford University.
 Elliot hails from Toronto, Canada.

-Jonathan Haidt is a social psychologist at New York University’s Stern School of Business.
+Dr. Jonathan Haidt is a social psychologist at New York University’s Stern School of Business.
 He received his Ph.D. from the University of Pennsylvania in 1992.
-Haidt’s research examines the intuitive foundations of morality, and how morality varies across cultural and political divisions.
-Haidt is the author of The Happiness Hypothesis (2006) and of The New York Times bestsellers The Righteous Mind (2012) and The Coddling of the American Mind (2018, with Greg Lukianoff).
+Haidt’s research examines the intuitive foundations of morality and how moral thinking varies across cultural and political divisions.
+Haidt is the author of The Happiness Hypothesis (2006) and of the New York Times bestsellers The Righteous Mind (2012) and The Coddling of the American Mind (2018, with Greg Lukianoff).
 He has given four TED talks.
 In 2019 he was inducted into the American Academy of Arts and Sciences.
-Since 2018 he has been studying the contributions of social media to the decline of teen mental health and the rise of political dysfunction.
-He is currently writing two books: Kids In Space: Why teen mental health is collapsing, and Life After Babel: Adapting to a world we can no longer share.
+Since 2018 he has been studying the contributions of social media to the decline of teen mental health and the rise of political dysfunction, which is the subject of his most recent book, The Anxious Generation: How the Great Rewiring of Childhood is Causing an Epidemic of Mental Illness.
+His next book will be titled, Life After Babel: Adapting to a World We Can No Longer Share.